zwcloud/ImGui/ReadMe.md

 Now it runs on Win10 x64, Ubuntu 16.04, and Android.
 See [platforms](https://github.com/zwcloud/ImGui/wiki/Platforms).
 MAC and iphone are not supported because I don't have them.

-Please be informed that ImGui is just released.
-There's a lack of usability and documentation.
-But all will be improved gradually.
+At present, ImGui lacks usability but will be improved gradually.

-Please note that the API is unstable and will change at any time.

 ## Get Started